 United States Department of Agriculture (USDA) - Natural Resources Conservation Service (NRCS) - Vermont

-Grants ranging from $10,000 to $75,000 to Vermont non-federal entities and individuals for the development and application of innovative environmental conservation strategies related to agricultural production.
+Grants to Vermont non-federal entities and individuals for the development and application of innovative environmental conservation strategies related to agricultural production.
+Applicants are advised that required registrations may take several weeks to complete.
 Funding is intended to enable both private and public entities to adopt and transfer promising technologies that address pressing concerns in natural resources conservation.

 The purpose of CIG is to stimulate the development and adoption of innovative conservation approaches and technologies in conjunction with agricultural production.
-CIG projects are expected to lead to the transfer of conservation technologies, management systems, and innovative approaches (such as market-based systems) to agricultural producers, into NRCS technical manuals and guides, or to the private sector.
+CIG projects are expected to lead to the transfer of conservation technologies, management systems, and innovative approaches (such as market-based systems) to agricultural producers, into government technical manuals and guides, or to the private sector.
 CIG generally funds pilot projects, field demonstrations, and on-farm conservation research.
 On-farm conservation research is defined as an investigation conducted to answer a specific applied conservation question using a statistically valid design while employing farm-scale equipment on farms, ranches or private forest lands.

 CIG funds the development and field testing, on-farm research and demonstration, evaluation, or implementation of:

-The CIG priorities for FY 2019 are:
+CIG Priorities for FY 2021:

 GrantWatch ID#: 181282

-Expected Number of Awards: 10
+Expected Number of Awards: 5

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.